mui/material-ui/docs/src/pages/layout/basics.md

 - **lg**, large: 1280px or larger
 - **xl**, xlarge: 1920px or larger

-Those values can always be customized.
+These values can always be customized.
 You will find them in the theme under the [`breakpoints.values`](/customization/theme-default?expend-path=$.breakpoints.values) path.

 ## z-index